camit001/Python-In-30-Days/Day_07_Sets/07_Sets.md

 ### Finding Symmetric Difference Between Two Sets

-It returns the symmetric difference between two sets.
+The `symmetric_difference()` method returns the items that belong to either set, but not to both.
 It means that it returns a set that contains all items from both sets, except items that are present in both sets, mathematically: (A\B) ∪ (B\A)

 ```py
 # syntax